Edward Elworthy: Later life

 Elworthy suffered from ill health in his later life and he died in 1899, a few days before his 63rd birthday.

 After his death on 22 January 1899 from a heart attack, the land was divided among his three sons, Arthur, Herbert and Percy.
 By 1914 a substantial proportion of the original freehold land had been sold.

 His wife, Sara, lived until 1933.

 Legacy

 In 2000, Elworthy was posthumously inducted into the New Zealand Business Hall of Fame.

-The Holme Station homestead in which Elworthy descendants lived for much of their lives was rebuilt in 1910 after the original one burnt down in the 1870s, still stands today and in 2009 it was the venue for a large Elworthy reunion featuring the Elworthy Family Reunion over one hundred of his descendants, some of whom had come from all over the world for the reunion.
+The Holme Station homestead, in which Elworthy descendants lived for much of their lives, was rebuilt and completed in 1912 after the original one burnt down in the 1910, still stands today and in 2009 it was the venue for a large Elworthy reunion featuring the Elworthy Family Reunion over one hundred of his descendants, some of whom had come from all over the world for the reunion.

-The property, Holme Station is currently being renovated as of mid-2022.
-Once renovation is completed, it should be possible to stay there.
+The property, Holme Station Homestead has been fully renovated and has recently launched as South Canterbury's first and only Luxury Lodge.
+It is welcoming guests from May 2026.